-Nicasa’s seven Lake County locations include: Bridge House – a halfway recovery home for adult men and women; the Judy H. Fried Center – an intensive outpatient treatment facility in North Chicago; an administrative, prevention, and counseling center in Round Lake; a counseling and prevention facility located in Waukegan; and counseling facilities in Buffalo Grove, Highland Park, and Mundelein.
+Nicasa’s eight Lake County locations include: Bridge House – a halfway recovery home for adult men and women; the Judy H. Fried Center – an intensive outpatient treatment facility in North Chicago; an administrative, prevention, and counseling center in Round Lake; a counseling and prevention facility located in Waukegan; and counseling facilities in Buffalo Grove, Highland Park, Mundelein, and Zion.
 Nicasa provides 80 services within 14 different programs to approximately 6,000 registered clients annually and reaches thousands more through our extensive prevention services.
 Nicasa is committed to providing quality, compassionate service to those in need regardless of race, age, gender, or economic status; and is able to provide services in English, Spanish, Polish, and Russian.

 In 1966, Nicasa was founded by members of a local Alcoholics Anonymous group as a one-employee organization.
 Its original mission was to provide advocacy and a more humane approach to the issues of recovering alcoholics and their families.